annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 Excel was used for data cleaning, transformation, and pivot-based analysis only.

-#### House Listing Analyses
+Housing Listings

-Created features for analysis (Count of Features in each Listing).
+Created derived features for analysis (feature count per listing)

+Analyzed:

 Bedrooms vs price

 Features vs price

-Feature count and price-per-bedroom
+Feature count vs price-per-bedroom

-Listing Counts
+Listing counts by category

-## Key Insights
+Key Insights
-### Freelance Jobs
+Freelance Jobs
-#### Insight	Description
-Skill demand: Excel, SQL, and Power BI are the most frequently requested skills.
-Skill breadth	Jobs requiring multiple analytical tools tend to offer higher pay.
-Experience	Expert-level roles demand broader skill sets, commanding higher budgets.
-Competition: High-paying, skill-heavy jobs attract more bids, indicating competition.
+1. Excel Skills

+Overall requirement: 36 out of 41 listings require Excel → 87.8%

+By experience level:

+Entry level: 4 / 6 → 66.7%

+Intermediate: 24 / 27 → 88.9%

+Expert: 8 / 8 → 100%

+Insight:
+Excel is almost universally required across roles, and proficiency becomes increasingly mandatory at higher experience levels.

+2. Data Visualization / BI Tool Skills

+Overall requirement: 31 / 41 → 75.6%

+By experience level:

+Entry level: 2 / 6 → 33.3%

+Intermediate: 22 / 27 → 81.5%

+Expert: 7 / 8 → 87.5%

+Insight:
+Visualization and BI skills are emphasized at intermediate and expert levels.
+Entry-level roles tend to focus more on Excel or basic reporting.

+3. Programming Knowledge

+Entry-level roles: rarely required (2 listings)

+Intermediate roles: moderately required (7 listings)

+Expert roles: more frequently required (6 listings)

+Insight:
+Programming functions as a differentiating skill, especially at intermediate and expert levels.
+Many entry-level roles still rely primarily on Excel and visualization skills.

+4. Statistics / Data Analysis

+All intermediate and expert listings require statistics or data analysis knowledge.

+Insight:
+Core analytical skills are non-negotiable for non-entry roles and are consistently required across sectors.

+5. Database Knowledge

+Required only in intermediate and expert roles.

+Insight:
+Database skills become more important as analysts progress beyond entry-level, particularly for roles involving reporting and complex analysis.

+6. Domain Knowledge

+Required across intermediate and expert roles.

+Insight:
+Understanding the business domain is critical, even as technical requirements vary.
+Some entry-level roles may still require limited domain exposure depending on project type.

+7. Overall Skill Pattern

+Entry level: Excel-focused, limited visualization/BI, minimal programming

+Intermediate: Excel + visualization/BI + some programming + database + domain knowledge

+Expert: Excel + visualization + programming + statistics + domain knowledge, with greater problem-solving responsibility

-### Housing Listings
+Housing Listings
-#### Insight	Description
+1. Bedrooms and Price

-1. Prices increase with the number of bedrooms for both rent and sale.
+Prices increase with the number of bedrooms for both rent and sale.
-Rent grows steadily, while sale prices increase disproportionately for larger units, indicating that additional bedrooms add more value to ownership than rental income.
+Rent grows steadily, while sale prices increase more sharply for larger units, indicating that additional bedrooms add more value to ownership than to rental income.

+2. Estate-Level Price Patterns

-2. Kitisuru offers the strongest rental yields for 1–3 bedroom units, making it ideal for landlords.
-Kilimani has the highest capital values, with attractive rental income for studios and 5-bedroom units, making it suitable for those seeking both appreciation and rent.
+Kitisuru shows strong rental yields for 1–3 bedroom units.

+Kilimani has the highest capital values, with strong rental performance for studios and 5-bedroom units.

 Hurlingham and Kileleshwa perform well for larger units (4–5 bedrooms).

-Some estates, such as Lavington for studios or Kileleshwa for 5-bedroom units, display zero or identical values for average, min, and max prices, indicating limited listings, possibly only one property.
-Lavington commands high sale prices but has limited rental opportunities for smaller units.
+Some estate–unit combinations show identical minimum, maximum, and average prices, indicating limited listings rather than stable pricing.

+Lavington commands high sale prices but has limited rental availability for smaller units.

+3. Features and Pricing

-3. Housing prices generally rise with the number of features.
-Larger units (3–5 bedrooms) show a clear increase in median rent and sale prices as features are added, indicating that additional amenities significantly add value.
-Smaller units such as studios and 1-bedroom apartments show less consistent trends, largely due to limited listings with multiple features.
-Overall, the data suggests that both house size and feature count influence pricing, but the effect of features is more pronounced for larger houses.
+Housing prices generally rise with the number of features.

+Larger units (3–5 bedrooms) show clear increases in median rent and sale prices as features are added.

-4. The most commonly available bedroom configurations vary slightly by estate but generally show a strong concentration in 2- and 3-bedroom units.
-Studios and 5-bedroom houses are rare across all areas, while 1-bedroom units are consistently present but less dominant.
-For example, Kitisuru listings are dominated by 2-bedroom units (57%), whereas Hurlingham, Lavington, and Kileleshwa have more 3-bedroom units (35–42%).
-This distribution indicates that mid-sized units are the primary focus of the market, with smaller and larger units being less common.
+Smaller units (studios and 1-bedroom apartments) show less consistent trends due to limited listings with multiple features.

+Insight:
+Both house size and feature count influence pricing, with features having a stronger effect on larger houses.

+4. Bedroom Configuration Distribution

+Listings are concentrated in 2- and 3-bedroom units across estates.

+Studios and 5-bedroom houses are rare.

+One-bedroom units are consistently present but less dominant.

+Examples:

+Kitisuru: 2-bedroom units dominate (57%)

+Hurlingham, Lavington, Kileleshwa: 3-bedroom units dominate (35–42%)

+Insight:
+Mid-sized units form the core of the housing market, with smaller and larger units being less common.

-## Tools Used
+Tools Used

-Microsoft Excel:
+Microsoft Excel

-Data cleaning & standardization
+Data cleaning and standardization

-Text parsing & categorization
+Text parsing and categorization

-Pivot tables for trend and comparative analysis

-Summary statistics & mini charts
+Excel Formulas.